 We spent three nights camping along the Pacific Coast Highway before arriving in San Francisco.
-We'll be adding to this series of vignettes as we recall stories from the road.
 Each night out there exposed us to new people and new environs and left us inspired to share them with you.
 Sometimes the tales have to do with food, sometimes they don't.
 Either way, expect one every Tuesday until we get to San Francisco.
-Here's Part I, Part II, and Part III if you missed them.
+Read Parts I through VII over here.

 Much of California was in a state of fire weather watch.
 San Simeon State Park, only 35 miles south on the Pacific Coast Highway, allowed contained fires the night before, but when I pulled into Plaskett Creek there was yellow caution tape wrapped around the fire pits.
 The sun was too low in the sky to leave in search of campgrounds that permitted fire, so I checked in and setup camp in a corner lot that butted up against thick woods.

 A couple came over and invited me to finish the leftover pasta they just boiled.
 The introduction happened fast and came with a sense of camaraderie.
 I used a thin tin spoon to scoop pesto from a glass jar and stir into a bowlful of cellentani noodles.
 I leaned against the couple's picnic table and got to know Martina and Bastian as I ate their food.
 This was their last night in the wilderness and they would leave to go back home to Hamburg in the morning.

 "Have you heard anything about Sand Dollar Beach?"
 I asked after finishing dinner and rinsing out the bowl at a nearby pump.

 "We haven't, no."

 "Come on," I said, "it's just across the street."